Types of Industrial Fabric Welds

 Pros:

-Hot wedge welding is also applicable to materials such as PVC coated fabricpolyethylene, and polypropylene.
+Hot wedge welding is also applicable to materials such asĀ PVC coated fabric,Ā polyethylene, and polypropylene.
 Hot wedge welding is more reliable and more precise in where the heat is applied compared to hot air welding.
 Some welding equipment offers the option to switch between hot air and hot wedge on the same equipment.

 When should hot wedge welding be used?